-And PPD benefits are awarded based on the extent of the injury.
+PPD benefits are awarded based on the extent of the injury to Ohio BWC claimants.
 Injured workers must undergo an independent medical exam, and a physician will determine the level of the impairment.
 A percentage will be assigned to the injury, and compensation will be equal to that percentage.

 In our previous example, it may be determined that the worker is experiencing a 20 percent residual impairment.
 He would then be eligible to receive 20 percent of the maximum compensation allowed.

 The Importance of the Medical Exam and Impairment Rating

 This medical exam and the assignment of the impairment rating are critical to obtaining permanent partial disability benefits.
 Even a small change in the rating can mean a significant difference in compensation for the injured worker and his family.
 It is possible to challenge this rating if the employee feels it is too low.
 Workers have 20 days from receiving the rating notice to file an objection with the Bureau of Workers' Compensation (BWC).
 Then, the worker will appear before the Industrial Commission, who will hear their claim and offer a ruling.
 The commission can uphold the initial rating, lower the rating, or increase the rating.

 An Experienced Ohio Workers’ Compensation Lawyer Can Help

 Injured workers may have legal representation in these matters, and an experienced attorney can help secure the maximum amount of compensation.
 The BWC and the Industrial Commission will expect compelling and complete evidence of the injury and its effects on the workers’ life.
 A lawyer can help injured workers: